vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 ---
-title: Manner of Christ’s Coming
+title: How Will Christ Come?
 description: Will His coming be a secret, or does the Bible tell a different story?
 The truth may shock you.
 date: 2025-01-12
 series: secondComing